 Then I put a little of hot glue around the bottom cap's edge (and also some on the joystick) so I could glue the top cap on top of the joystick.

-Step 7: Put Some Glue Here Are There
+Step 7: Put Some Glue Here and There

-To make a tactile buttons stayed in place, I put around some hot glue on both sides.
+To make a tactile buttons to stay in place, I put around some hot glue on both sides.

 Step 8: Finally Done

 And now I have a fidget toy.
 My kids love it.
 Unfortunately, after 5 minutes, they started complaining "Why it doesn't have any lights and battery inside?" ;) It means I need to improve it.
 Maybe in version 2.0...with lights, lasers, fireworks etc...

 On the last photo next to my fidget, there is another one - a kind of fidget cube - built with 9*6=54 tactile buttons and a lot of hot glue.
 But this one is a different story...